 Camila Miranda is a Berlin-based Mender who inspires major wanderlust through her travel adventures.
-She is an aspiring makeup artist who loves astrology, healthy eating and capturing special moments with her handy Instax camera.
+She loves astrology, healthy eating, and capturing special moments with her handy Instax camera.
 We asked Camila a few questions about heartbreak and she shared how her strong support system and self-care rituals helped her stay #onthemend.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “I would tell myself to embrace the moment.
 While being heartbroken is not the best thing in the world, is a great moment to reconnect with yourself and do things that you really enjoy.
 Now is the time to finally live life without worrying about what others may think.
 Invest time in being healthier, happier and in love with yourself for once.”